banner

 Looper#

-It is a key component of messages (Handler, Message, MessageQueue), and its role is to drive
+It is a key component of messages (Handler, Message, MessageQueue), its role is to drive

 NameParameter : ReturnExplanation